Below are a list of Frequently Asked Questions of the Lord Lieutenancy of East Sussex.

 The correct form of address for the Lord-Lieutenant is:

-Written: Peter Field Esq, Her Majesty’s Lord-Lieutenant of East Sussex
+Written: Sir Peter Field Esq, Her Majesty’s Lord-Lieutenant of East Sussex

 In a speech: In the preamble the Lord-Lieutenant should be referred to as “My Lord-Lieutenant”.
 A speech might begin “Lord-Lieutenant, Distinguished Guests, Ladies and Gentlemen “

-Conversation: On formal occasions – Lord-Lieutenant or Mr Field
+Conversation: On formal occasions – Lord-Lieutenant or Sir Peter

 How long does the Lord-Lieutenant’s appointment last?